-Greater China issuers that are primary listed after 15 December 2017 will not be granted the above concessions.
-At the point of secondary listing, these non-grandfathered Greater China issuers must vary their constitutional documents to meet the Key Shareholder Protection Standards (unless already provided for in their constitutional documents and/or the laws which they are subject to), and their WVR structure, if they have one, must conform to all primary listing requirements, including all ongoing WVR safeguards.
+Greater China issuers that have a primary listing after December 15, 2017, will not be granted the above concessions.
+At the point of secondary listing, these nongrandfathered Greater China issuers must vary their constitutional documents to meet the key shareholder protection standards (unless already provided for in their constitutional documents and/or the laws they are subject to), and their WVR structure, if they have one, must conform to all primary listing requirements, including all ongoing WVR safeguards.